olenapyrig/pieee/README.md

 # How to run the program
 - Install the modules written in requirements.txt
-- Run app (more detailed instruction how to run the program is the video named "How to?")
+- Run app (more detailed instruction how to run the program is the video named "How to")